elemarmar/my-anki-collection/README.md

 ---

-👩🏻‍💻 I'm open to suggestions and orders to create templates for you!
-Send me a message and I'll see what I can do!
+👩🏻‍💻 I'm open to suggestions and requests for your own personalized templates!
+Just send me a message and I'll see what I can do!